Kids Business Fair Saturday

 We will supply the tables, but we have limited chairs.

 We encourage participants to bring their own chairs, table cloths, signs, and other decorations.

 We are not able to supply electricity to the tables.

 We will direct all shoppers into the entrepreneur area on their way to the checkout.
 All booths should remain open for the full 7 hours, but if you have other commitments that evening, let us know you'll need to leave early.
 We'd rather have you there for 6 hours than not at all.
 If anyone sells out of product, we encourage them to stay and talk with customers, they might be able to take orders and make more sales by delivering or shipping products later.

 The Kid Fair participants and their families will be invited to shop during the Volunteer Appreciation Half Price Presale on Saturday night which runs 6-9pm.
 Regular shopping ends at 5pm so there should be time to grab a quick meal from a nearby eatery and return to shop at or after 6pm.

 We aim to institute a mentor program.
-Each kid who applies will be paired with an adult mentor who has vendor experience and has agreed to be a mentor.
-We will try to pair people with similar businesses or crafts if possible.
+Each kid would be paired with an adult mentor who has vendor experience and has agreed to be a mentor.
+We'll try to pair people with similar businesses or crafts if possible.
 Once paired, the mentor will reach out before the event so they can get to know each other, offer tips and advice to their fair buddy, support them in marketing for the fair, help them set up their table, and check in on them during and after the event.